mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 more formal militaries but strict traditional precedents must be followed, which leads by a different route to a certain uniformity.
-The lowest level of organization is a small force known as a ‘fighting-band’ of 4–10 servant-class warriors led by a merchant-caste leader.
-A fellow member of such a band is a friend for life, with a bond known as ‘sharing grass’, which refers both to eating together and being laid to rest in the same grave.
+The lowest level of organization is a small force known as a 'fighting-band' of 4–10 servant-class warriors led by a merchant-caste leader.
+A fellow member of such a band is a friend for life, with a bond known as 'sharing grass', which refers both to eating together and being laid to rest in the same grave.
 Members usually carry a mix of equipment, although any given band will be biased towards an infantry function